-Results: A sudden, spontaneous increase in meiotic

-disturbances, including aneuploidy, in cytes from control female mice in our cided with the accidental exposure of environmental source of bisphenol A estrogenic compound widely used in polycarbonate plastics and epoxy resi damaged caging material as the source as we were able to recapitulate the mi ties by intentionally damaging cages and water pomies.
-In subsequent studies of female mice, we administered daily oral doses of BPA to directly test the hypothesis that low levels of BPA disrupt female meiosis.
+Results: A sudden, spontaneous increase in meiotic disturbances, including aneuploidy, in studies of oocytes from control female mice in our laboratory coincided with the accidental exposure of our animals to an environmental source of bisphenol A (BPA) BBA estrogenic compound widely used in the polycarbonate plastics and epoxy resins. damaged caging material as the source of as we were able to recapitulate the meiot ties by intentionally damaging cages and In subsequent studies of female mice, we daily oral doses of BPA to directly test th that low levels of BPA disrupt female meiosis.
 Our results demonstrated that the meiotic effects were dose dependent and could be induced by environmentally relevant doses of BPA.